-3 dead, including suspected shooter, at home near Sequim
+3 dead including suspected shooter at home near Sequim

 Once inside, law enforcement officers discovered the three bodies.

-Brian King, chief criminal deputy with the Clallam County Sheriff’s Office, said a handgun was used in the shooting.
+Brian King, Chief Criminal Deputy with the Clallam County Sheriff’s Office, said a handgun was used in the shooting.